CodeDzz/qList---Your-ChatGpt-Question-Navigator/README.md

 # Full Description

-**Interactive Question Navigator** is the ultimate productivity tool for browsing questions.
-This Chrome extension displays questions in a clean, clickable list format, allowing you to jump directly to the relevant content on the page with a single click.
+**Interactive Question Navigator** is a productivity tool for browsing questions.
+This Chrome extension displays questions in a clean, clickable list format, allowing you to jump directly to the corresponding conversation you had with the chatgpt on a single page with one click.

 ## Key Features